wltrallen2/iOS-TechDegree_Project-1/README.md

-It divides a hard-coded dictionary of team players into three equal teams, ensuring that each team has an equal number of players with expeience and an equal number of players without experience and that each team's average height is within 1.5 inches of the other teams' average heights.
+It divides a hard-coded dictionary of team players into three equal teams, ensuring that each team has an equal number of players with experience and an equal number of players without experience and that each team's average height is within 1.5 inches of the other teams' average heights.